 Rick Farr of Farr & Pursey Equine Vets shares his expert advice on the pros and cons of going barefoot with horses and ponies

-Q: Going barefoot and why do horses need shoes: “I’m looking for information and people’s experiences of going from shod to unshod.
+Q: Do horses need shoes?
+“I’m looking for information and people’s experiences of going from shod to unshod.
 It’s something I know very little about as I have only ever dealt with shod horses.
 I have a Welsh section D with great feet who was unshod when I bought him but he was just broken and in very little work.
 He’s now had shoes on for two years.
 At the moment we just hack, but I’m looking to get going with jumping (and eventually low level competing/riding club/pleasure rides).
 My main concern about going unshod is how his feet will cope with roadwork and tracks.
 Any information would be great — what is your professional opinion on horses going barefoot and what are the benefits and drawbacks?”

 A: This is always an interesting question and I feel there is no one answer to “should my horse wear shoes?”
 However, every owner should consider the following points before making a decision with their own horse.